 Afternoon Technical High School

-Students enrolled in Afternoon Technical High School at South Campus start their day with academics as early as 10:15 a.m. and attend their career training program in the afternoon, from 3-6 p.m.
+Students enrolled in Afternoon Technical High School at South Campus start their day with academics and attend their career education program in the afternoon.

 Afternoon High School Career Education Programs:

 - Auto Body Rebuilding and Refinishing

 Students learn collision repair methodology, frame and body straightening, the use of cutting tools, finish work, estimating and tool management.